ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis
    (https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis)

-Herr (ed) & Levine (ed)  Expires 17 October 2021                [Page 4]

-Internet-Draft                  DMARCbis                      April 2021
+   _Tickets 80, 85, and 96_

    The Sender Policy Framework ([RFC7208]) and DomainKeys Identified Mail ([RFC6376]) protocols provide domain-level authentication which is not directly associated with the RFC5322.From domain, and DMARC builds on those protocols.
-Using DMARC, Domain Owners that originate email can publish a DNS TXT record with their email authentication policies, preferred handling for mail that fails authentication checks, and request reports about email use of the domain name.
+Using DMARC, Domain Owners that originate email can publish a DNS TXT record with their email authentication policies, state their level of concern for mail that fails authentication checks, and request reports about email use of the domain name.

-   Issue 52, Original text:
+   _Ticket 52_

    As with SPF and DKIM, DMARC authentication checks result in verdicts of "pass" or "fail".
 A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the RFC5322.From domain.
-In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain (a.k.a., relaxed alignment) or they are identical (a.k.a., strict alignment).

-   Issue 52, Proposed replacement text:

-   As with SPF and DKIM, DMARC authentication checks result in verdicts of "pass" or "fail".
-A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the RFC5322.From domain.
 In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain.

+   _Tickets 75, 80, and 85_

    A DMARC pass result indicates only that the RFC5322.From domain has been authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
-   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published assessment by the originating domain for message handling to inform its mail handling decision for that message.
-For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the domain owner.
-Therefore reputation assessment of that stream by the mail- receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
+   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published severity of concern expresed by the Domain Owner for authentication failures to inform its mail handling decision for that message.

+   For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the Domain Owner.
+Therefore reputation assessment of that stream by the mail-receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
 A message that fails this validation cannot reliably be associated with the aligned domain and its reputation.

+Herr (ed) & Levine (ed)  Expires 18 October 2021                [Page 5]

+Internet-Draft                  DMARCbis                      April 2021

+   _Ticket 80_

    DMARC also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, and send those reports to one or more addresses as requested by the Domain Owner's DMARC policy record.

-Herr (ed) & Levine (ed)  Expires 17 October 2021                [Page 5]

-Internet-Draft                  DMARCbis                      April 2021

    Experience with DMARC has revealed some issues of interoperability with email in general that require due consideration before